-Under the new law the standard deduction has increased to $12,000 for single taxpayers, $18,000 for heads of household and $24,000 for joint filers.
+The standard deduction for 2021 has increased to $12,550 for single taxpayers, $18,800 for heads of household and $25,100 for joint filers.
 This increase, coupled with the limitation on what constitutes an itemized deduction, will generally result in the standard deduction exceeding the itemized deduction.

 - Harvest your Investment Losses

-If you have realized capital gains during the year and are planning to sell stocks/mutual funds determine whether any of these sales will generate losses.
-If so, sell off the investment in 2018 so that you can offset the capital gains with the capital losses.
+If you have realized capital gains during the year and are planning to sell capital assets determine whether any of these sales will generate losses.
+If so, sell off the asset in 2021 so that you can offset the capital gains with the capital losses.
 If you have more losses than gains you can offset $3,000 of other income with the losses.
 Any additional losses can be carried over to next year.

 - Maximize contributions to retirement plans

 Nothing contained in this article is intended to be legal or financial advice.
-The tax laws continue to be complex and whether these laws apply to you depends on your personal circumstances.
+The tax laws are complex and whether these laws apply to you depends on your personal circumstances.
 It is in your best interest to timely explore which laws would apply to you so that you can take any necessary steps prior to December 31.